The wastewater treatment process leaves a dry, earthy-smelling material called biosolids that makes a high quality soil amendment.

 The District’s solids treatment anaerobic digesters generate digester gas in the process of decomposing organic materials.
 This gas is composed of about 60% methane, is highly flammable and has a high heat energy value.
 The gas is collected and used to heat the digesters used in the solids treatment process as well as to heat on-site buildings, thereby significantly reducing the District’s consumption of natural gas.

-Goleta Sanitary District produces high quality secondary treated water and discharges it safely into the ocean.
-By adding a third stage of treatment, a portion of the secondary treated water is raised to a higher quality level and becomes recycled water.
-The water is then pumped by Goleta Water District to customers for use on large landscapes such as golf courses and schools.
+Goleta Sanitary District produces high quality secondary treated water and discharges some of it safely to the ocean.
+By adding a third stage of treatment, a portion of the secondary treated water is further treated and becomes recycled water.
+The water is then pumped by Goleta Water District for use on large landscapes such as golf courses, medians, parks and schools.
 Reclaimed water is also used to flush toilets in some of the most recently constructed larger buildings in Goleta.
+This recycled water saves up to 300 million gallons of potable water each year for residents of the Goleta Valley.
+Residents also benefit from having a drought-proof reliable source of reclaimed water.

 Recycled Water is Safe